I am a proud parent to two boys who are growing up fast. In addition, I love to write and share my experiences.

 Learning About the Past and Shaping the Future

 My grandmother was in her thirties during the time of World War II.
-Despite living in a town which suffered heavy bombing, she didn't actually provide very much information about those war-time days.
-Perhaps she preferred to focus on the positive, because we did not find out until after her death that she had both married and lost a first husband to war during those tulmultuous times.
+Despite living in a town that suffered heavy bombing, she didn't actually provide very much information about those war-time days.
+Perhaps she preferred to focus on the positive because we did not find out until after her death that she had both married and lost her first husband to war during those tumultuous times.
 By the time the war was over, she had married for a second time and had a child -my mother.
-She did point out an old air raid shelter in the town, almost hidden by grass, and told us of the time there was a blackout when both she and my granddad were out - they ended up walking around in circles because they couldn't see where they were going.
-She told of the episode in a lighthearted way, but I recall thinking how scary it sounded - I was definitely left with a sense that these had been hard times to live through and that people must have had to have been very brave.
-It also made me realise the inner strength that people like my grandparents had to find and that, although they seemed to me to be old people living simple lives at home, they had actually led full and eventful lives with ups and downs.
+She pointed out an old air-raid shelter in the town, almost hidden by grass, and told us of the time there was a blackout when both she and my granddad were out - they ended up walking around in circles because they couldn't see where they were going.
+She told of the episode in a lighthearted way, but I recall thinking how scary it sounded - I was left with a sense that there had been hard times to live through and that people must have had to have been very brave.
+It also made me realise the inner strength that people like my grandparents had to find and that, although they seemed to me to be older people living simple lives at home, they had led full and eventful lives with ups and downs.

-My grandmother described how, as a much younger girl, herself and her three sisters used to sleep in one bed in the family home and that they used to go on errands to collect dripping for the family.
-She also told me, on more than one occasion, of the fabulous Mediterranean cruise she enjoyed before she married - spending thirty-one days in glorious sunshine for the princely sum of thirty-one pounds (covered in olive oil instead of suncream).
+My grandmother described how, as a much younger girl, she and her three sisters used to sleep in one bed in the family home and that they used to go on errands to collect dripping for the family.
+On more than one occasion, she also told me of the fabulous Mediterranean cruise she enjoyed before she married - spending thirty-one days in glorious sunshine for the princely sum of thirty-one pounds (covered in olive oil instead of suncream).
 She described the enjoyable New Year dances she attended (probably in the 1930s) where they would serve breakfast at two o'clock in the morning after the party had finished.
-Her photo albums are full of pictures displaying fun times on the beach and on boating lakes as a young woman.
-She told me a story of how she took my young mother cockling and how interesting it was.
-About leaving school aged fourteen, and about the job she held working for Marks and Spencer (where she worked twelve hour days, finishing at 9pm).
-Even this was a revelation for me (as a child), because I had acquired the assumption that women of past generations had not worked much, especially compared to today.
-I know now, however, that my grandmother worked throughout her life, and did not retire until well after sixty-five.
+Her photo albums are full of pictures displaying fun times on the beach and boating lakes as a young woman.
+She told me how she took my young mother cockling and how interesting it was.
+About leaving school aged fourteen, and about the job she held working for Marks and Spencer (where she worked twelve-hour days, finishing at 9 pm).
+Even this was a revelation for me (as a child) because I had acquired the assumption that women of past generations had not worked much, especially compared to today.
+I know now, however, that my grandmother worked throughout her life and did not retire until well after sixty-five.